ldbc/ldbc_snb_bi/tigergraph/k8s/README.md

     ```
     It will start background processes on each pods to download and decompress the data.

-1. To check if the data is downloaded successfully, log into the cluster using `kubectl exec -it tigergraph-0 -- bash` and then run
+1. To check if the data is downloaded successfully, log into the cluster using `kubectl exec -it tigergraph-0 -n tigergraph -- bash` and then run

     ```bash
     grun all 'tail ~/log.download' # last line should be 'download and decompress finished'